Miami-Dade County

 Partnering with over a hundred schools and childcare centers, Zero Drownings Miami-Dade has helped over 5,000 children learn 30,000 swim safety lessons.

-Following new investments by Bloomberg Philanthropies and Griffin Catalyst, the initiative announced an expansion of their program aiming to reach more children, including extending services beyond schools to select summer camps.
+Following new investments by Bloomberg Philanthropies and Griffin Catalyst, the initiative has announced an expansion of the program to reach more children, including extending services beyond schools to summer camps.

 On Thursday, Zero Drownings Miami-Dade showcased the program with a full class of swim students at the county’s Rockway Park Swimming Pool, 9460 SW 27th Dr. The program provides 10 swimming classes through field trips, involving physical lessons, drowning prevention curriculum, and awareness campaigns.

-Yara Sanchez, 21, a Miami-Dade county life guard, instructs a group of kindergarteners from Rockway Elementary School on water safety at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.
-The students are participants in Miami-Dade County's Zero Drowning initiative that aims to reduce children drowning.
+Yara Sanchez, 21, a Miami-Dade County lifeguard, gives water safety instructions to kindergarteners from Rockway Elementary School at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.

-Yara Sanchez, 21, a Miami-Dade county life guard, instructs a group of kindergarteners from Rockway Elementary School on water safety at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.
-The students are participants in Miami-Dade County's Zero Drowning initiative that aims to reduce children drowning.
+Yara Sanchez, 21, a Miami-Dade County lifeguard, gives water safety instructions to kindergarteners from Rockway Elementary School at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.
 Photo by Marra X. Finkelstein marra.finkelstein@miamiherald.com

 Drowning is the No. 1 cause of accidental deaths for children age 1-14 in Miami-Dade County, with ages 1-4 affected the most nationwide.
 According to the Journal of Pediatrics, formal swim lessons could reduce the risk of drowning by 88%.